Japan

 Above - Our first traditional Japanese Guesthouse.
 We also visited the local Onsen where there was separate male and female saunas, baths and showers, a great experience.

-We cycled on towards Iwanai hoping to find accommodation on arrival - success in the form of a cheap Guesthouse, shared bathroom (but hey, sometimes you have to!) and the landlady even fed us some beautiful curry.
+We cycled on towards Iwanai hoping to find accommodation on arrival - success in the form of a cheap Guesthouse, shared bathroom (but hey, sometimes you have to!) and the landlady even fed us some very tasty free curry.

 Pretty soon after we collapsed onto the bed, feeling like we'd done good, 'real good'!!